particle-iot/workshop-mesh-spectra/content/docs/ch2.md

 ![](./images/02/createNetwork.png)

 3. Next, give your network a name.
-Try to give it a unique name since there are going to be a lot of networks set-up for this workshop.
+Try to give it a personalized name since there are going to be a lot of networks set-up for this workshop.

 ![](./images/02/nameNetwork.png)